darelovesdata/ecommerce-market-analytics/README.md

 ## Project Overview

 A comprehensive end-to-end analytics architecture that transforms fragmented data systems into a unified, real-time performance dashboard.
-This project demonstrates how integrated analytics drives strategic decision-making across GA4, Meta Ads, Google Ads, and Shopify for 5+ e-commerce clients.
+This project demonstrates how integrated analytics drives strategic decision-making across GA4, Meta Ads, Google Ads and Shopify for 5+ e-commerce clients.

 ### Key Achievements